dstackai/dstack/contributing/BACKENDS.md

 ```python
 <YOURBACKEND> = '<your_backend>'
 ```
-2. **Create Provider Directory**: Establish a new directory at `src/dstack/_internal/core/backends/<yourprovider> `to house your provider’s backend and compute implementations.
+2. **Create Provider Directory**: Establish a new directory at `src/dstack/_internal/core/backends/<YourProvider> `to house your provider’s backend and compute implementations.

 3. **Backend Implementation:**
-In `__init__.py`, implement `YourProviderBackend`, inheriting from `BaseBackend`.
+In `__init__.py`, implement `<YourProvider>Backend`, inheriting from `BaseBackend`.
 Define the `TYPE` class variable to associate your backend with the newly added enum entry.

 4. **Compute Implementation:**
 In `compute.py`, develop `<YourProvider>Compute`, inheriting from `Compute`.<br>
 You'll need to implement methods like
   - `get_offers` It will be called every time the user wants to provision something.
 Add availability information if possible.
   - `run_job` Here you create a compute resource and run `dstack-shim` or `dstack-runner`.
   - `terminate_instance` This method should not raise an error, if there is no such instance.

 5. **Configuration Implementation**:
 - Implement the `<YourProvider>Config` class in `config.py`, inheriting from both `BackendConfig` and `<YourProvider>StoredConfig`.
 This configuration is accepted by the `<YourProvider>Backend` class.